TickTeam/guide-tt/ticktick_web_app/how_to_subscribe_ticktick_in_my_own_calendar_app.md

-### How to subscribe TickTick in my own calendar app?
+### How to subscribe to TickTick in your own calendar app?

-1.Sign in TickTick.
+1. Sign in to TickTick on the web.

-2.Click the avatar in the upper-left hand corner of the page.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Select “Settings” > “Calendar & Mail”.
+3. Click “Calendar & Mail” in the left panel.

-4.Click “Enable the URL” in the section of “Subscribe TickTick in your calendar app”.
+4. Enable the URL” in the section of “Subscribe TickTick in your calendar app”.

-5.Add the provided URL to your calendar apps.
+5. Add the provided URL to your calendar apps.

 ![](calendarsubscription.png)